Get PeakVisor App

 Nearest Airports

-Despite its population of only 10,700 inhabitants, Jackson is an important economic hub and hosts the busiest commercial airport in Wyoming, Jackson Hole Airport (JAC).
+Despite its population of only 10,700, Jackson is an important economic hub and hosts the busiest commercial airport in Wyoming, Jackson Hole Airport (JAC).
 It’s easy to find flights to Jackson — there are non-stop options from 13 cities across the US, including every region of the country.
 There are also more distant airports:

-• Idaho Falls is a small city 1:45 hours from Jackson, but its airport is only regional and flight options may be marginal.
+• Idaho Falls is a small city 1:45 hours from Jackson, but its airport is only regional, and flight options may be marginal.
 When you factor in renting a car, it’s likely that this is not a desirable option.

 Shuttle Services

-Once you’ve arrived at the airport, it’s only 10–20 minutes to town and 30 minutes to Teton Village.
-Many hotels and other types of lodging provide complimentary shuttles.
-But if you are not staying at the resort, the main option for transportation to Teton Village is to take the START Bus.
+If you’re not staying in Teton Village, the primary option for transportation to the resort is to take the START Bus.
 It is great.
-It stops in all the best places, it’s easy to use, and it’s free if you have a season pass to JHMR.
-It’s also free within Jackson town limits, although if you are going to the resort the fare is required.
-The fare is cheap, no more than a few dollars depending on your route.
+It stops in all the best places, is easy to use, and is free if you have a season pass to JHMR.
+It’s also free within Jackson town limits, although the fare is required if you go to the resort.
+It’s no more than a few dollars depending on your route.
 The bus also goes over Teton Pass into Teton Valley, Idaho, where you can stay in cheaper accommodation than on the Wyoming side.

 Parking Lots

 Jackson is also a decent option for a road trip.
-It’s not close to anything, but it's also not extraordinarily far away from anything out west.
+It’s not close to anything but also not extraordinarily far away from anything out west.
 Denver, Salt Lake City, Portland, Boise, and Seattle are all major metropolitan areas within a day’s drive of the resort.
 Load up your skis and your buddies and make that trip.

-There are two main parking lots: the Village lot ($30–40 per day) and the Ranch lot ($15–20 per day).
-Both are paid and the price varies between holidays, weekends, weekdays, etc. However, the Ranch lot is free if you arrive with more than three people in your vehicle.
+There are two main parking lots: the Village ($30–40 per day) and the Ranch lot ($15–20 per day).
+Both are paid, and the price varies between holidays, weekends, weekdays, etc. However, the Ranch lot is free if you arrive with more than three people in your vehicle.
 Another free option is to park at the Stilson lot at the junction of Route 22 and N Moose Wilson Rd and then take the free bus 10 minutes up to Teton Village.

 Snow and Weather Conditions